Verkehrsverbund Pforzheim-Enzkreis: Area and neighbouring associations

-The VPE borders the following transport associations: Heilbronn Transport Association, Karlsruher Verkehrsverbund (KVV), Verkehrs- und Tarifverbund Stuttgart (VVS) and the Verkehrsgesellschaft Bäderkreis Calw (VGC).
+The VPE bordered the following transport associations: Heilbronn Transport Association, Karlsruher Verkehrsverbund (KVV; now the absorbing association), Verkehrs- und Tarifverbund Stuttgart (VVS) and the Verkehrsgesellschaft Bäderkreis Calw (VGC).

 Tickets and information

-Tickets are available digitally via the DB Navigator app or through the "Handyticket Deutschland" service.
+Tickets are currently still available digitally via the DB Navigator app or through the "Handyticket Deutschland" service.
 Timetable information can be accessed through the DB Navigator, the VPE's own "VPE mobi" platform, and the statewide mobility portal bwegt.

-The association is part of the area of validity of the Metropolregion Stuttgart Ticket and the RegioXTicket.
+The former association area remains part of the area of validity of the Metropolregion Stuttgart Ticket and the RegioXTicket.

 Transport companies

-As of 2023, 20 companies operate services within the VPE, including:
+As of 2023, 20 companies operated services within the VPE, including: